Sign In

 SHARP-1

-SHARP-1 is funded partially by a Federal State Loan Repayment Grant from the Health Resources and Services Administration (HRSA H56HP46808 9/1/22-8/31/25) and required matching organization funds.
-Contracts require a 2-year service obligation.
+SHARP1 SLRP is funded partially by a Federal State Loan Repayment Grant from the Health Resources and Services Administration (HRSA H56HP46808 9/1/22-8/31/25) and required matching organization funds.
+Contracts require a 2-year commitment to work at the eligible facility.

 SHARP-3

-SHARP-3 is 100% funded by the employer, but the employer payment may come from any available source, including a philanthropic institution, health foundation, government agency, community organization, or private individual.
+SHARP3 is 100% funded by the employer, but the employer payment may come from any available source, including a philanthropic institution, health foundation, government agency, community organization, or private individual.
 Employers are utilizing grant funding, personnel vacancy savings from their existing budgets, contributions, and any available resources.
-Contracts require a 3-year service obligation.
+Contracts require a 3-year commitment to work at the eligible facility.

 SHARP JotForm Links

-SHARP has an oversight body termed the Alaska SHARP Council which provides guidance to the Alaska Department of Health regarding both SHARP-1 and SHARP-3.
-The SHARP Council has two standing sub-committees: (a) Admissions Committee, and (b) Partnership Funding Committee.
-Meetings are open to the public and can be found at Alaska’s Online Public Notices website.
+The Alaska SHARP Advisory Council provides guidance to the Alaska Department of Health.
+The Council consists of member organizations within the health care and workforce industry.
+If you or your organization would be interested in sitting on the SHARP Advisory Council, please reach out to SHARP staff.
+The SHARP Council has two standing sub-committees: Admissions Committee and Partnership Funding Committee.
+Meetings are held quarterly and are open to the public, information can be found at Alaska’s Online Public Notices website.